cs4241-21a/a2-shortstack/README.md

  2. Problems with the design: Too bright, green isn't a great color.
 The counter is not shown for editing notes.
 Cannot enter Contact without specifying notes.
  3. Comments that surprised me: The website was inaccurate when entering unemployed as an occupation.
 If unemployed then Education Level is "Never Attended"
  4. Changes to make: Implement some type of Dark mode for users. + Add the notes counter for editing notes + Create some default behavior for when users dont enter in a speicific field.

+**Evaluation 2**:
+ 1. Name: Steven Tran
+ 2. Problems with the design: Too bright, green isn't a great color.
+The counter is not shown for editing notes.
+Cannot enter Contact without specifying notes.
+ 3. Comments that surprised me: The website was inaccurate when entering unemployed as an occupation.
+If unemployed then Education Level is "Never Attended"
+ 4. Changes to make: Implement some type of Dark mode for users. + Add the notes counter for editing notes + Create some default behavior for when users dont enter in a speicific field.